gajus/eslint-plugin-jsdoc/.README/README.md

 }
 ```

-You may also use the following which enables the rules commented
+Or you can simply use the following which enables the rules commented
 above as "recommended":

 ```json